-Erik Herrera is a first-generation American born in San Diego, Ca., to his Mexican immigrant parents.
-He found himself honing a selection of artistic abilities after arriving home from school nearly everyday during childhood.
+Born and raised in San Diego, Ca., to Mexican immigrants, Erik found himself honing a selection of artistic hobbies after arriving home from school nearly every day during childhood.
 With early help from his father, guitar and drawing were quick and accessible mediums that came easy for him to learn and develop over time.
 Throughout childhood, Erik’s surroundings were inescapably saturated with multicultural extremes.
-Being Chicano and growing up alongside refugees, immigrants, different races, and various religious faiths, San Diego taught him just how unique, and at times incompatible, we are from one another.
+Growing up alongside refugees, immigrants, different races, and people of various religious faiths, San Diego taught him just how unique, and sometimes incompatible, we are all from one another.

 I aspire to show that life is connected to all.
 We all see and unsee the same light that shapes our lives...our true self.
 I share myself in every photo, but I have the habit of hiding who I am behind the work I produce.
 I’m in them somewhere, preserving the language of sun worship.